 We've bundled several tools together, including the Akamai CLI, to make it easier for you to start testing Akamai APIs.
 Check out the Docker section for more information.

-Akamai CLI doesn't have any dependencies and is quick to install.
+Akamai CLI's base package doesn't have any dependencies and is quick to install.
 However, you may need an additional runtime for packages depending on the programming language they're based on.
 Choose your preferred installation method.

 Download a release binary compatible with your operating system.

 Linux and macOS.
-Once you download the appropriate binary for your system, make it executable, and optionally make it available in your
+Once you download the appropriate binary for your system, make it executable and move it to a directory you have write access to.
+Optionally, you can add the directory to your

 Windows.
 Once you download the appropriate binary for your system, you can execute the binary from the command line.
 For example: